-Catamaran charter in Croatia can vary a lot depending on many different factors, including the number of people, the duration of the stay, the amenities on board, and the season when you want to rent.
+Catamaran charter in Croatia can vary a lot depending on many factors, including the number of people, the duration of the stay, the amenities on board, and the season when you want to rent.
 Typically, though, catamaran rental in Croatia costs from €5580 per week during the high season and €1380 per week during the low season.

 ACI Marina Rovinjm ACI Marina Pula, Marina Funtana, Marina Veruda, ACI Marina Umag, ACI Marina Pomer, Marina Porec, Novigrad Marina, Vrsar Marina, Cervar Porat Marina, Parentium Marina